2009–10 Memphis Grizzlies season

 The 2009-10 Memphis Grizzlies season was the 15th season of the franchise in the National Basketball Association (NBA).
+The Grizzlies missed the playoffs for the fourth straight year.

-During the offseason the Grizzlies acquired Allen Iverson, but his stint in Memphis lasted only three games and he left the team due to personal reasons.
-Iverson then returned to the team where he began his career, the Philadelphia 76ers in December.
+During the offseason the Grizzlies acquired Allen Iverson, but his stint in Memphis lasted only three games and he left the team for personal reasons.
+Iverson then returned to the team where he began his career, the Philadelphia 76ers, in December.